gregory-labelle/hello-world/README.md

 # hello-world
-Just getting started
+Just getting started.
-I'm a Creative guy branching out into a larger development world
+I'm a creative guy branching out into a larger development world.